-Most of you know of Tim’s love of music and Scouting.
-He was one of the Worship Leaders at Parker Road Bible Church.
-He also thoroughly enjoys the opportunity to work with the Scouts and Leaders of Boy Scout Troop #63 in Homer Glen were he was an Assistant Scoutmaster and the Advancement Chair.
-Although from the outside he doesn’t look sick, Tim is no longer able to sing with the praise team or his daughter as often as he would like, and is unable to accompany his son and the Troop on outings due to his health limitations.
+Most of you know of Tim’s love of music.
+He is currently serving on the Worship and Audi Visual Team at Parker Road Bible Church.
+Although from the outside he doesn’t look sick, Tim is no longer able to sing with the praise team or his daughter as often as he would like.

-While his employers have been working diligently to find a position for Tim to be able to work from home as soon as he is able; there will a period of time that he will have no income.
+While Tim is presently working full-time, he is restricted on tasks he can perform and manual labor is few and far between; once a heart is found, there will a period of time that he will have no income.
 So, we need your help!
 The cost of the transplant itself is staggering.
 The cost of survival is even more expensive.
 Even with insurance, there will be co-pays, deductibles, travel to and from the transplant center, and the costly anti-rejection medications Tim will have to take for the rest of his life.

 To ease this financial burden, a fundraising campaign in Tim’s honor has been established with HelpHOPELive (formerly NTAF), a nonprofit organization that has been assisting the transplant community for nearly 30 years.
 All donations are tax deductible, are held by HelpHOPELive in the North-Central Heart Transplant Fund, and are administered by HelpHOPELive for transplant-related expenses only.
 If you would like to make a contribution:Tim, Phillip, Meagan and I thank you for your generosity, support and prayers.